kkbw1/LCR_Meter/README.md

 # LCR_Meter
 A low-cost LCR measurement device
-This is a class project in Embedded Microcontrollers class.
+This is a class project in Embedded Microcontrollers class in Fall 2018.

 IDE: Code Composer Studio 8.3.0
 Microcontroller: TI TM4C123GH6PM